Who Answers Your Tarot Questions?

 Snakes, spiders and puppies

 Have you ever wondered why so many people have a fear of spiders or snakes, even before they have had a bad experience of either?
 A fear of thunderstorms is common to many animals and humans.
 Some responses seem to be hard-wired into our DNA, like our attraction to small fluffy creatures like puppies or even inanimate soft toys.
-Most people feel protective towards the young, both their own and others’.
-We know of course that not everyone responds in the same way, (some people adore and collect snakes, while others may drown kittens or abandon their children), but we can make generalisations.
+Most people feel protective towards babies and young children, both their own and others.
+We know of course that not everyone responds in the same way, (some people adore and collect snakes, while others may drown kittens or dislike their children), but we can make generalisations.
 We call these shared objects of fear, hate, desire, love, protection, confusion or anxiety, Archetypes.

 The Archetypes Speak to Us